Property Condition Assessments

-UES has provides services for Freddie Mac, Fannie Mae, various financial institutions, mortgage brokers and several high profile life insurance companies located throughout the United States.
+UES has provides services for various government and financial institutions, mortgage brokers and high profile life insurance companies located throughout the United States.
 In addition, UES has completed numerous projects for the Department of Housing (HUD) in the states of California, Texas, Florida, Kansas and Missouri.

 Types of properties inspected include office and industrial buildings, warehouses, retail centers, mobile home communities, condominiums, townhouses, apartment complexes and retirement/assisted living facilities.
 UES is also experienced in providing draw inspections for construction projects.

 Each report addresses, in general, the Americans with Disabilities Act (ADA) and can be modified to accommodate a full ADA compliance study if necessary.

 All Property Condition Assessments (PCA’s) encompass, but are not limited to the following criteria:

 UES follows the most current American Society for Testing and Material (ASTM) requirements for all site inspections.
 A typical site inspection is a multi-faceted process consisting of an exterior, interior, land and mechanical assessment along with the inspection of all amenities.
 Pictures are taken of the various components and are included as an appendix in the published PCA.
 Those can include;

 Corridors, hallways, interior stairs, living spaces, flooring, appliances, ceilings, walls, interior doors.

 Flatwork, pavement, parking (including handicap access), landscaping, drainage, free-standing/retaining walls, lighting, fencing, signage, refuse areas.